aha124/Parkside-Website/scripts/README.md

 2. Converting the events to the format used by the website
 3. Updating the JSON file that powers the events display

+## Important Note About the ChoirGenius Library

+The unofficial ChoirGenius library we're using has some limitations:

+- It doesn't have a direct `getEvents` method as initially expected
+- The script now tries multiple approaches to fetch events:
+  1. First tries `getCalendarEvents` if available
+  2. Then tries `getUpcomingEvents` if available
+  3. Falls back to a custom scraping function
+  4. If no events are found, creates dummy events for testing

+This ensures the integration is resilient to changes in the library or website structure.

 ## Setup Instructions

 ### Manual Setup